 Course Presenters must sign the AIA CES Speaker Agreement before presenting any Course.
 The POC provides and maintains the Speaker Agreement and assures they are sent to AIA CES upon request.
-Course Presenters may not discuss their company's products or services prior to or during the educational credit portion of the Course.
-However, Course Presenters are permitted to discuss their company's products and services prior to or once the educational credit portion of the course is completed.
+Course Presenters may not discuss their company's products or services prior to, or during the educational, credit portion of the Course.
+However, Course Presenters are permitted to discuss their company's products and services prior to or once the educational, credit portion of the course is completed.
 In addition, catalogs, business cards, and proprietary materials may be on display once the education portion of the Course is completed.
-Course Presenters must ensure that information collected on The Course Attendance Form (Previously Form B) is accurate.
+Course Presenters must ensure that information collected on The Course Attendance (Previously Form B) is accurate.
 Any problem with presenters reflects directly on the Provider and could jeopardize the provider's approved status.

-Course Presenters must sign the AIA CES Speaker Agreement before presenting any Course.

-The PPOC provides and maintains the Speaker Agreement and assures they are sent to AIA CES upon request.
-Course Presenters may not discuss their company's products or services prior to, or during the educational, credit portion of the Course.
-However, Course Presenters are permitted to discuss their company's products and services prior to or once the educational, credit portion of the course is completed.
+- Course Presenters must sign the AIA CES Speaker Agreement before presenting any Course. - The PPOC provides and maintains the Speaker Agreement and assures that they are sent to AIA CES upon request.
+Course Presenters may not discuss their company's products or services prior to or during the educational credit portion of the Course.
+Course Presenters are permitted to discuss their company's products and services prior to or upon completion of the education credit portion of the Course. - In addition, catalogs, business cards and proprietary materials may be on display once the education portion of the Course is completed.